 In recent years, CSF partner programs in Cincinnati, Dayton, and Toledo have raised public awareness about the benefits of several publicly funded scholarship programs in Ohio.
 In addition, they help administer and recruit families to participate in the programs.

 Since 2001, Pennsylvania’s Educational Improvement Tax Credit (EITC) has funded private school scholarships for families in need.
 CSF Philadelphia served as an example for policymakers during a successful effort to extend the tax credit in 2012 to children in areas with the state’s lowest-performing public schools, thus opening up educational opportunities for thousands of additional students.
-As an approved scholarship granting organization, CSF Philadelphia partners with the Department of Education to administer the program.
+As an approved scholarship granting organization, CSF Philadelphia works with the Pennsylvania Department of Education to administer the program.